Promoting Health and Wellbeing

 This subject was previously known as "Applying Health and Wellbeing in Practice".

-In this subject, you will be introduced to the principles of primary health, preventative health and health promotion and how they inform the design and delivery of support.
-You will develop an understanding of case management, care coordination, service navigation and the strategies, methods, frameworks, tools and domains of action used to engage with and advocate for individuals and diverse groups.
-Skills in research, communication, planning and evaluation will be developed to support your ability to mitigate challenges, and to co-design, interpret and deliver evidence-based plans for promoting health and wellbeing.
+In this subject, you will be introduced to the principles of primary health care, preventative health, health promotion, and community development and how they inform the design and delivery of health and wellbeing supports.
+You will develop an understanding of needs assessment, planning, and program design, along with the methods, frameworks, tools, and domains of action that can be used to engage with, advocate for, and promote the health and wellbeing of individuals, groups and communities.
+Skills in research, communication, planning, and evaluation will be developed to support your ability to co-design, interpret, and deliver evidence-based plans for promoting health and wellbeing, and for mitigating any challenges or risks that may arise.

 - Health Promotion Activities (20%)